Battle of Cahul(1770)

 The Battle

-Rumyantsev with only 17,000 men attacked and routed a grand Ottoman army of 150,000 on the Cahul river in southern Moldavia.
+Rumyantsev with only 17,000 men attacked and routed a grand Ottoman army of 150,000 on the Cahul river in southern Moldova.
 One of the most lopsided victories of the war, it opened the road to the Danube.

 The Battle of Kagul or Cahul occurred on 1 August 1770 during the Russo-Turkish War of 1768–1774.
 It was the decisive and most important land battle of the war and one of the largest battles of the 18th century.
-It was fought in Moldavia, near the village of Frumoasa, nearly a month after the Russian victory at Larga.
+It was fought in Moldova, near the village of Frumoasa, nearly a month after the Russian victory at Larga.

 Casualties & Outcome